lucasppludewigs/trips_api/README.md

 Answers to the query questions can be found at respective folder.

 Regarding scalability, the API took 90 seconds to ingest 100K rows of data.

+How to setup this project in a cloud provider: see the png image in the repository.